 Now what has worked for you this last year, dear sisters, and what in your gardens, is going to get a steely-eyed New Year scything?

-My plan for 2018 is to grow more and more plants that no one has ever heard of.
+My plan for next year is to grow more and more plants that no one has ever heard of.
 I would like my garden to be more ‘botanical collection’ and less ‘Butlins-on-sea’.
 So no more bedding out, no repeated planting themes, no matching colour schemes – it’s going to be all obscure and understated oddities from now on (E and C would probably point out at this stage that a garden’s character reflects that of its owner, and whilst Elaine’s garden is all vivaciousness and colour, and Caroline’s is a triumph of grit against adversity, mine will just be weird….)

 I sent poor Caroline on a mission to Glendoick near Dundee a few weeks ago to collect the last remaining rooted cuttings of this wonderful nursery’s Vireya Rhododendron